ThomasBleijendaal/RapidCMS/README.md

 });
 ```

-This allows for infinite nesting of `Entities` and at every level of entities the `id` of parent entity above it is passed in as `parentId`.
+This allows for infinite nesting of `Entities`.

 The tree view follows the collection configuration, allowing the user to traverse the tree by folding open collection and reveiling
 entities underneath each collection and sub collection.